AsianMustache/rsschool-cv-stage1/cv.md

   ![It's Me!](https://avatars.githubusercontent.com/u/82396015?s=400&u=26b02992258bebdb60e3387ad4125fd90de0e074&v=4)

   **About Myself:**
-   Hi, my name is Alexander and i'm 34 years old.
+   Hello, my name is Alexander and i'm 34 years old.
 I finished Khabarovsk State University of Economics and Law in 2009.
    As you can see i was scholar to the bone.
 I was working at different Banks.
 I was Manager.
    6 years ago i've started to learn SEO, because it's very-very interesting for me.
 And now i'm Head of SEO Department of Web-Studio "Top-Man" in Krasnodar.
    I want to know more about IT and Development, and now i'm here, and now i'm learning JavaScript.